CROCODILE-CESM/regional-mom6/docs/angle_calc.md

 # Convert this method to boundary angles - 3 Options
 1. **GIVEN_ANGLE**: Don't calculate the angle and use the user-provided field in the hgrid called "angle_dx"
-2. **FRED_AVERAGE**: Calculate another boundary row/column points around the hgrid using simple difference techniques.
+2. **EXPAND_GRID**: Calculate another boundary row/column points around the hgrid using simple difference techniques.
 Use the new points to calculate the angle at the boundaries.
 This works because we can now access the four points needed to calculate the angle, where previously at boundaries we would be missing at least two.
-3. **KEITH_DOUBLE_REGRIDDING**: Regrid the boundary conditions to the t-points.
-Rotate using the MOM6 angle calculation.
-Regrid to the boundary.

 ## Code Description